VaseOS/VaseX/README.md

 >[!NOTE]
 > Made for my friend Klagan who likes Runit's fast boot time and more control, also lower bandwidth usageby only having necessary packages.
 After full setup for my needs on a laptop: **Packages:** 684 (pacman), 6 (flatpak)

 > Assumes x86_64 UEFI.
 Bit of weird project: No ISO needed works from any existing Linux installation.
+Altho I've mostly tested from Arch ISO since I'm more familiar with it.
+I guess it could build on any provided deps are there.

-> Deps are listed `vase_os/mindeps` and in `klartix.conf`
+> Deps are listed `vase_os/mindeps` and in `klartix.conf` for pkg man definitions.
 ```
 PKG_MAN="pacman"
 PKG_MAN_W="-S"